Drum Units vs. Cartridges – What’s the difference?

-While both of these components are vital to producing a print, it’s often a common misconception that toner cartridges and drum units are the same thing – although they’re not.
+While both of these components are vital to producing a print, it’s often a common misconception that toner cartridges and drum units are the same things – although they’re not.
 In short, the toner cartridge is a container that contains the toner powder, whereas the drum unit is an electrically charged cylinder that transfers the powder onto paper.
 Without a drum unit, the toner powder is unable to be transferred onto a piece of paper, which is why both parts are essential components for producing a print.

 Which Should You Replace?